-- The care records we saw showed that information needed to deliver safe care and treatment was available to staff.
-There was a documented approach to managing test results. - The practice had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment. - Clinicians made timely referrals in line with protocols.
+- The care records we saw showed that information needed to deliver safe care and treatment was available to staff - The practice had systems for sharing information with staff and other agencies to enable them to deliver safe care and treatment. - Clinicians made timely referrals in line with protocols.